 This means that software outsourcing companies need to ensure that they comply with the regulations by either mirroring processes provided by the data controller, or they need to develop internal processes in order to remain compliant as a processor.

-It is crucial that software outsourcing companies strive to maintain user privacy, but also their trust.
+It is crucial that a software development company in UK strives to maintain user privacy, but also their trust.
 How can such companies cost-effectively take on these new responsibilities?
 We have a few tips for you.

 How software outsourcing companies can stay GDPR-friendly